facebookarchive/augmented-traffic-control/HACKING.md

 ### Using docker

-The `Dockerfile` provided in this repo is pretty limited and basically build from golang:latest image.
+The `Dockerfile` provided in this repo is pretty limited and basically build from golang:1.8-jessie image.
 To build the ATC image, you need to run:

 ```
+glide i
-make docker-build
+make
+docker build -t atc .
 ```

 Once you have the image build, you can get a shell in the container by running: